doitintl/iris3/README.md

     - You can disable this, see ["Deploy"](#deployment).
 * On schedule, using a Cloud Scheduler cron job that the deployer sets up for you.
     - See  [Configuration section below](#configuration) below for details.
-    - By default only some types of resources get labeled on the cron job, but you can configure that all resources get labeled.
+    - You can configure whether all resources get labeled during the cron run or just the ones that need it because they cannot be labeled on-event.
+(See `label_all_on_cron` below.)

 ## Supported Google Cloud Products

 Right now, there are plugins for the following types of resources.
 To learn what label keys are added, search